The Voicemail® Story

 CREATING A REVOLUTION IN COMMUNICATIONS

 On December 9, 1978, Paul Finnigan placed a telephone call that would forever change the world of communications.
 The call was answered by a newly released Apple II desktop computer that delivered a voice message...
 "Hi Paul its Dow...
 I hope you have a very Happy Birthday... you can send a 30 second reply after you hear the beep"......... beep!
-"Thanks Dow for the birthday wish... this is the best present than I could ever have expected...
-Voice messaging is now a reality... great job partner!"
+"Thanks Dow for the birthday wish...
+Voicemail is now a reality... great job partner!"

-Voicemail International Inc. was founded in 1979 as TeleVoice International to create and deploy the most efficient method of voice communication since the invention of the telephone.
+Televoice International Inc. was founded in 1979 to create and deploy the most efficient method of voice communication since the invention of the telephone.
 The first public, long distance voice messaging service was introduced in May, 1980.
 The service was later trademarked "Voicemail®" and the company name was changed to Voicemail International.

 The initial concept of exchanging messages between individuals would prove to be cost prohibitive and would be delayed until reductions in the cost of message storage could be achieved.
 In the mean time, Voicemail was able to identify many opportunities for broadcasting a single message to hundreds and thousands of recipients that offered the potential for efficiencies, cost savings, user benefits and profits.